sfigg/commercialization-public/design/device-experiences/modern-standby-wi-fi-connected-scenarios.md

 -   **System configuration:**
     -   Factory image is installed on the system.
     -   All drivers are loaded in Device Manager.
-    -   Factory Windows Store apps are installed.
+    -   Factory Microsoft Store apps are installed.
     -   System is running on battery power.
     -   System is connected to a Wi-Fi access point (AP) that has Internet connectivity.
     -   Mail app is configured with a test Microsoft account.